garvitrai013/calculatorApp/README.md

 # calculatorApp
-A calculator app that made
+A calculator app that I made when I was taking an android app development course